-Trainees are supported and encouraged to complete quality improvement studies and to work on become familiar with complex cardiac cases, heart and lung transplantation and mechanical support in a highly supportive and enthusiastic environment.
+Trainees are supported and encouraged to complete quality improvement studies and to work on research projects in the Department.

+We offer all the experience required in the 2021 RCoA curriculum, but also the chance to really become familiar with complex cardiac cases, heart and lung transplantation and mechanical support in a highly supportive and enthusiastic environment.
 We have a very active teaching programme and lots of opportunities to be involved in teaching, clinical projects, and quality improvement.